 Numerous studies show that the American Engineer is less well read, a better family member, more conservative politically, more oriented to the use of numbers than to general philosophical positions in making a decision, and goal oriented.
 [Coen, 1984]

 My manifesto contained within this blog is partly a rebuke to this (except for the family part).
-It doesn't challange the perception of who we are, but who we are.
+It doesn't challenge the perception of who we are, but who we are.
 Presumptuous?
-Yes, of course, after all I did write a manifesto.
+Yes, of course, after all, I did write a manifesto.
 When writing it, I realize some things will come off as too simplistic and can be misleading.
 It is meant to be read as a coherent whole, not piecemeal.
 If I have offended anyone, I meant to, but not in the negative way.
 I hope I have positively offended you!
-Now please write back and offend me too at firstname.lastname@example.org My intent is not to provoke, but to seek truth, to be clear, to translate what I do as an engineer (when designing buildings), as an educator (of architects and engineers, one class a semester), and as a citizen and human being (my whole life).
+Now please write back and offend me too at firstname.lastname@example.org My intent is not to provoke, but to seek truth, to be clear, to translate what I do as an engineer (when designing buildings), as an educator, and as a citizen and human being.
 It shouldn't be provocative.
 In 20 years, this is all going to sound pretty straightforward and bland (this is not a goal, just a natural progression towards truth).
 Also, most these ideas are not mine, I steal them.
 Sometimes I don't always know where I steal them or from whom.
 I am sorry about that.
 I couldn't figure out where I got the idea that goals are unhealthy.
 That came from within - I am really excited about that one.
 The ideas about the design process were easy - I just looked at my sent items email folder for one day.
 I have read many of these ideas before but they are scattered and not coherent.
 That was why I decided to lay it all out.
 It is a draft, and my manifesto will always be a work in progress… towards quality- just like engineering.

 A quote taken from the "Historical Definition of Engineering" by Edwin Layton, Jr. (1984) contains the definition that engineering is the great creative science.
 A prominent civil engineer, Thomas C. Clarke, held that